 The On-Ear headset lies between In-Ear and Over-Ear as it can't go actually in your ear canal but due to its bigger size it has benefit of fitting larger drivers.
 It sits on your ear and headband can go behind or over your head.
 The On-Ear headsets are also portable but not like in-ear due to their bigger size they won't fit in your pockets meanwhile the folding makes them half of the footprint.
 The bigger the size the bigger the batteries.
 They also have better sound quality but on the downside are not good concerning noise isolation as they sit on the ears but not in or over the ear.

 Largest of all three is the Over-Ear due to its size it completely fits over your ear and reduces environmental disturbance significantly.
 Most of the headset you are familiar with lies in this category.
 These headset have huge drivers typically ranging between 25mm to 50mm which results in excellent sound quality.
 Usually the ear cups and headband of these headsets are well-padded using comfortable cushions which make them suitable for longer sessions.
 Having extra size allows biggest batteries to be accommodated providing longer listening time.
-On the downside they are not easy to carry, the portability decreases with the size and usually you’ll get an extra carrying case from the company.
+On the downside they are not easy to carry, the portability decreases with the size and usually you'll get an extra carrying case from the company.
 They are also expensive among all depending on their capabilities and features.
 Furthermore, you can find great over-ear headphones here.

 Wired & Wireless

 As the world is moving towards wirelessness with technologies such as Bluetooth, NFC and Wifi why would you consider a wired headphone?
 Well it depends on what you are looking for.
 With Apple's abandonment of headphone jack followed by Android phones Bluetooth has taken the headphones market by storm.